 Award of Merit winner for 2015 Connecticut League of History Organizations

-Bated Breath is supported by the Hartford Foundation for Public Giving, The Greater Hartford Arts Council, The Roberts Foundation, The Fund for Greater Hartford, The Department of Economic & Community Development in partnership with the Connecticut Office of the Arts and the National Endowment of for the Arts.
+Bated Breath is supported by the Hartford Foundation for Public Giving, The Greater Hartford Arts Council, The William and Alice Mortensen Foundation, The Roberts Foundation, The Fund for Greater Hartford, The Department of Economic & Community Development in partnership with the Connecticut Office of the Arts and the National Endowment of for the Arts.
 Bated Breath also wants to thank The Maximilian E. & Marion O. Hoffman Foundation, TheaterWorks, Hartford Stage, Hartbeat Ensemble and the Zach's Family Foundation.